 The CSA is modernizing the electronic filing and data access systems that underpin Canadian securities regulation.
-SEDAR+ is the new, web-based technology platform that will be used by all market participants to file, disclose and search for issuer information in Canada’s capital markets.
+SEDAR+ is the new, web-based technology platform used by all market participants to file, disclose and search for issuer information in Canada’s capital markets.

-Available 24/7, SEDAR+ will be easier to use, more intuitive, and more modern compared to the legacy systems, which are at end-of-life and cannot respond to the evolving needs of market participants.
+Available 24/7, SEDAR+ is easier to use, more intuitive, and more modern compared to the legacy systems.

 What CSA National Systems are being migrated to SEDAR+?